robertpakalns/redline-client/README.md

 * xip for Kirka.io
 * Voxtulate Client (robertpakalns) for core features
 * Juice Client (irrvlo) for additional features
-* PVT and CarrySheriff for the client logo
+* PVT and CarrySheriff for the client assets

 In partnership with Kirka clan [`ImOn_Smoko`](https://discord.gg/BBchaJvZVU)